UlinProject/snapmaker-original/README.md

 #### Cooling
 Almost everywhere 24V fans are used, connected directly to 24V.
 All fans are absolutely tiny and create a lot of noise, the saddest thing is that they are not very productive and I once managed to catch a traffic jam in the extruder due to not very good weather conditions.

+#### Bed
+The textolite is small in size (128x128 mm), heating is exclusively resistive (24V, did not determine the power), heating up to 60 degrees is preferable.
+The main disadvantage of this table is the lack of insulation and all the heat is directed both to the platform itself and to heating its base (guide).
+Also, the bolts for fastening the platform to the guide are slightly larger than required, because of this, the screws themselves cut into the sticker glued to the platform a little.
+Another plus is that this sticker does not require any glue at all when printing PLA / PETG.